 Live Entertainment Committee plans events focused on live performers.
 Whether bringing a band or performer to

 University Spirit Committee plans events that are considered traditions and that create school spirit.
-The most popular and recognizable of these programs are Boat Dance, Taste of Cincinnati, and Where's the Blue Blob?
+The most popular and recognizable of these programs are Boat Dance, Taste of Cincinnati, and End the Stigma 5K

 XavierFest has been an annual tradition since 2011.
 This music and food truck festival draw together students with live performers and great local food to celebrate the end of the school year, each year.
 Hosted on the final Friday, XavierFest brought 2,300 students together last spring, becoming the largest campus event at Xavier.